-Hell is learning that your one in ten thousand risk for a serious genetic disorder is ultimately meaningless because your beautiful baby girl - who is waving her arms at you and bouncing around on your 12 week ultrasound scan - is actually suffering from an incomprehensible, possibly fatal, deformity.
+Hell is learning that your one in ten thousand risk for a serious genetic disorder is ultimately meaningless because your beautiful baby girl - who is waving her arms at you and bouncing around on your 12 week ultrasound scan - is actually suffering from an incomprehensible, possibly fatal, physical abnormality.

 Welcome to the blogspot where lightening strikes multiple times.
 Where after three miscarriages, including a rare partial molar pregnancy, you should never breathe easily.
 You should never make plans to clean the office out to make room for a nursery.
 You should never give in and buy that cute striped maternity dress that was on sale at Target for 17 bucks.